Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 overcome problems in the data generating process.
-A guiding principle for survey methodologists is the total survey error framework, and statistical methods for weighting, calibration, and other forms of adjustment are commonly used to mitigate errors in the survey process.
+A guiding principle for survey methodologists is the total survey error framework, and statistical methods for weighting, calibration, and other forms of adjustments are commonly used to mitigate errors in the survey process.
 Likewise for "broken" experimental data, techniques like propensity score adjustment and principal stratification are widely used to fix flaws in the data generating process.
 Two books provide frameworks for